devetoka/docker-php-setup/README.md

 # docker-php-setup
 Docker setup for PHP applications

-This repo is extremely helpful if you are setting up a PHP via docker.
+This repo is extremely helpful if you are setting up a PHP application via docker.

 # Guide